PDC: Permaculture Design Course

 The menu includes a diverse range of ethnic and contemporary Australian cuisine, mainly vegetarian with some meat options.
 Vegetarian, vegan and gluten free diets are catered for on request, however for some specialist diets you may need to provide your own supplementary foods.

-Permaculture principles, ethics, design methodologies, & pathways to sustainability
+Permaculture principles, ethics, design methodologies, pathways to sustainability and regenerative design

 - Patterns and processes in nature, a biome (climate-based) approach to sustainable management, essential earth systems science and understanding global climate influences and climate change implications in design